hirosystems/subnet-demo-app/README.md

 :::note

-The `clarity-l2` contracts have to be deployed manually, be can still be checked and tested with `clarinet`.
 Clarinet's full support for subnets is in the roadmap.
 However, the `clarity-l2` contract can be deployed manually, then checked and tested with `clarinet`.

 :::